rachelcarmena/rachelcarmena.github.io/_posts/2019-04-13-refactoring.md

 * **Knowing how to create that safety net if it doesn't exist** (see below)
 * **Refactorings** like [remove dead code](https://refactoring.com/catalog/removeDeadCode.html), [extract method](https://refactoring.com/catalog/extractFunction.html), [inline method](https://refactoring.com/catalog/inlineFunction.html), [replace nested conditional with guard clauses](https://refactoring.com/catalog/replaceNestedConditionalWithGuardClauses.html), ...
 * **Knowing the refactoring options provided by the IDE**.
 For example, take a look at this [list of refactorings in Intellij IDEA](https://www.jetbrains.com/help/idea/refactoring-source-code.html).
+* **Knowing techniques to refactor**: [the Mikado Method](https://www.manning.com/books/the-mikado-method), [Parallel Change](https://www.martinfowler.com/bliki/ParallelChange.html), leaning on the compiler (when altering a declaration to cause compile errors), scratch refactoring (when doing changes to get a better understanding on the code and then throwing those changes away), ...

 ### How to create a safety net if it doesn't exist (some tips)